k-capehart/go-salesforce/README.md

 Deletes a list of salesforce records
 - `sObjectName`: API name of Salesforce object
 - `records`: a slice of salesforce records
-    - An Id is required
+    - Should only contain Ids
 - `batchSize`: `1 <= batchSize <= 200`

 ```go